henriksson-lab/geo-clipper-pure-rs/README.md

 on sort tie behavior.
 This affects both the original C++ implementation and this Rust translation.

-This port is not intended to provide perfect geometric precision.
-Clipper 6 is an integer polygon clipping algorithm that rounds intersection coordinates; exact geometry for highly ambiguous sliver cases is outside the scope of a translation.
-The current Rust code favors the faster unstable intersection sort, matching the performance-oriented behavior of the original rather than trying to repair precision limitations.

 Run all benchmark cases:

 ```bash